News Corp faces proxy call for independent chairman

 TARGETING INDEPENDENT CHAIRS

 This year, groups allied with Christian Brothers' work have made independent chairmen a priority for shareholder resolutions.
-The highest-profile is the American Federation of State, County and Municipal Employees, which recently won further changes from Goldman Sachs Group Inc and has targeted other companies, including JPMorgan Chase & Co and Janus Capital Group.
+The highest-profile is the American Federation of State, County and Municipal Employees, which recently won further changes from Goldman Sachs Group Inc and has targeted other companies, including JPMorgan Chase & Co (JPM.N) and Janus Capital Group (JNS.N).

 Under Murdoch, News Corp has grown to become one of the world's most powerful media companies, but also has drawn increasing scrutiny over news-gathering practices at some of its publications and questions about how much senior executives knew of abuses.
 Last week, it also faced reports that one of its television units had promoted piracy attacks on rivals, which the company denied.